PictureElement/nextjs-strapi-portfolio-starter/README.md

 6. Restart the Application in Coolify

 # Data transfer from local to remote
-0. Make sure both target and source Strapi instances have the same version.
+0. Make sure both target and source Strapi instances have the same version. (see Upgrade Strapi to the latest version)
-1. Generate a transfer token on remote Strapi instace
+1. Generate a transfer token on remote Strapi instace.
-2. Push data to remote:
+2. Make sure the source and target schemas match. (see The source and target schemas must match to successfully use strapi import, meaning all content types must be identical.
+Let's do that)
-npm run strapi transfer -- --to destinationURL/admin
+3. Push data to remote: npm run strapi transfer -- --to destinationURL/admin